Category: 'Legal Tech'

 The future of DocketDB and SCOTXblog

 While TAMES is a great deal for the public, it has a cost for me.
 My private court-tracking system is built on a foundation of “scrapers”, tuned to understand the old website.
 When the new site goes live, the Court’s docket information will be shifted to new pages and put in new formats.
-The existing scrapers will not know how to find or work with this information, so data will stop flowing into my private database, which in turn will freeze the public version of DocketDB.
+The existing scrapers will not know how to find or work with this information, so data will stop flowing into my private database, which in turn will freeze the public version of DocketDB. (( This has happened on a smaller scale at various times this spring, as the Court has made small improvements to its website.
+Even tiny changes on the Texas Supreme Court website — such as putting the description for a particular kind of docket-sheet entry into plainer language — confuses the scrapers.
+I’ve been able to make small fixes as these have come to my attention.
+The TAMES rollout will be an order of magnitude (or two) more complex. ))

 For that reason, I anticipate that the public version of DocketDB (including registered accounts) will also wind down soon after the Court switches over to TAMES.
 That site needs a consistent flow of accurate data, and I won’t have that until I build a new set of scrapers for my own tracking system.